 - Under some circumstances, someone may also pursue a civil annulment for a spouse's inability to consummate the marriage (impotence).

 ||No state law explicitly address a time limit for pursuing a civil annulment.

 ||Under common law, children of void marriages are considered legitimate.

 Same-Sex Marriage in Connecticut

 In Connecticut, same-sex marriages have been permitted since 2008.
-The Supreme Court of Connecticut ruled that under the Connecticut State Constitution's equal protection guarantees the same laws that govern traditional marriages applied to same-sex couples.
+In that year, in a case called Kerrigan v Commissioner of Public Health, the Supreme Court of Connecticut ruled that same-sex marriages are legal.
+The Supreme Court of the state recognized that legalizing same-sex marriage is necessary under Connecticut's State Constitution to protect each citizen's right to equal protection of the law.
 This decision made Connecticut the third state at the time to issue marriage licenses to same-sex partners who wished to marry.
 The U.S. Supreme Court's 2015 decision in Obergefell v.
-Hodges applied similar theories to find that denial of same-sex marriages in any state constitutes a violation of of the Fourteenth Amendment's Equal Protection clause.
+Hodges also applied similar theories to find that denial of same-sex marriages in any state constitutes a violation of of the Fourteenth Amendment's Equal Protection clause.

 Ending a marriage can be a difficult decision, especially if you are wondering if your marriage was legal to begin with.
 You can find more introductory information about this topic by visiting FindLaw's sections on annulment and divorce.
 If you would like legal assistance with your case, you can contact an experienced Connecticut divorce attorney in your area to schedule a consultation.